sassoftware/sas-container-runtime/examples/scr-AzureSQL/README.md

 ### Notes:

-1. This example does not cover retrying connection in case of failure/loss of connections.
-Alternatives are to move the connection string inside the `execution` function to be stablished every call (incurring performance issues) or having an error handler that recreates the connection if necessary.

-2. The "DependentPackages" will be installed with the container when published, `pyodbc` is required.
+1. The "DependentPackages" will be installed with the container when published, `pyodbc` is required.

-3. Since it is unlikely that the Viya installation will include the Microsoft ODBC drivers along with the python installation, the decision will not run in the context o SAS Intelligent Decisioning UI (CAS), only through the SAS Container Runtime.
+2. Since it is unlikely that the Viya installation will include the Microsoft ODBC drivers along with the python installation, the decision will not run in the context o SAS Intelligent Decisioning UI (CAS), only through the SAS Container Runtime.

 ## Create a Dockerfile<a name="dockerfile"></a>